IT'S NOT MARKETING.

 And that means understanding the science.

-You don’t need to take cold plunges or master the art of nasal breathing.
+You don’t need cold plunges.
+You don’t need to master nasal breathing.
 But unless you’re training at a playa nudista, you do have to wear clothes.

-So, it makes sense to choose the right ones—specifically, those that improve your comfort and performance.
+So it makes sense to choose the right ones.
+Specifically, the ones that improve comfort and performance.

-The truth is, there are innovative natural materials with proven, measurable advantages over synthetics.
+The truth is, there are natural materials with measurable advantages over synthetics.

 Don’t believe it?
 Consider this:

-Plastic fabrics trap the heat produced by your body, impeding your natural cooling process.
-As a result, your body redirects more blood flow to the skin to cool down, trying to bring your temperature back to safe levels.
+Plastic fabrics trap the heat your body produces, disrupting your natural cooling process.
+In response, your body redirects more blood flow to the skin to try and cool down.

 The result?

-The insulating properties of polyester make it great for ski wear—less great for activewear.
+Polyester’s insulating properties make it great for ski wear.

-Studies have shown that bamboo is highly breathable, keeping you cooler and boosting performance during workouts.²
+Studies have shown that bamboo is highly breathable, helping regulate temperature and keep you cooler during workouts.²

 It’s the data.

-So, if you’re looking to replace your plastic clothing with something a bit smarter, consider switching to performance bamboo activewear.
+So if you’re looking to replace plastic with something a bit smarter, consider performance bamboo activewear.

 Cleaner, smoother training days await.